Danny02/OpenCTM/README.txt

 v1.0 - 2009.11.09
 -----------------
-- Added a COLLADA converter module to the ctmconv program.
+- Added a COLLADA converter module to the ctmconv program [Jonas Innala].

 - Added Python bindings and a demo Python program.